-A miscellany of words and stories from the Way-Back-When and the Come-What-May.
+A showcase from the Way-Back-When and the Come-What-May.
+Fictional narratives in fact and in thought.

 He received his tertiary education at UNSW and Canberra universities (graduating in Professional Writing with dollops of Australian literature, political science, economics and applied science) and since proudly claims to be the enlightened survivor of two Robert McKee Story seminars.